Writing

 Short fiction

-CeCe travels to the declining coastal town of Dualhaven to meet Alice for their annual holiday, a tradition since childhood.
-CeCe just wants troubled, volatile Al to be happy—but perhaps she shouldn't keep wishing aloud.
-Upcoming in The Off-Season: An Anthology of Coastal New Weird (preorder link).
+CeCe travels to the old hotel in the declining coastal town of Dualhaven to meet her friend Al, a tradition since childhood.
+CeCe just wants troubled, volatile Al to be happy—but if Al changes into the person CeCe wants her to be, will she still be the person CeCe loves?
+In The Off-Season: An Anthology of Coastal New Weird.

 Integrated Learning